-We offered two sessions of after-school enrichment, one during the Fall and one in Spring which included classes in guitar, visual arts, drama and a running club.
+We offered two sessions of after-school enrichment, one during the Fall and one in Spring which included classes in guitar, visual arts, nature art, and health/fitness.
+Yearlong enrichment was offered for dance and karate.

 We offered two sessions of after-school tutoring to a targeted group of students including Foster Youth, Homeless Youth, English Learners and students identified as Socioeconomically Disadvantaged.